PLG Still Needs Product Marketing

 If you're PLG, your first PMM should be:

-Willing to run experiments and measure activation metrics
+- -->Willing to experiment and measure activation metrics

 The Takeaway